awaragi/prometheus-mssql-exporter/README.md

 node ./index.js
 `

-To enable debugging set the environment variable DEBUG to app (DEBUG=app)
+To enable debugging set the environment variable DEBUG to app and/or metrics (DEBUG=app)

 for example:
-`DEBUG=app SERVER=192.168.56.102 USERNAME=SA PASSWORD=qkD4x3yy node ./index.js`
+`DEBUG=app,metrics SERVER=192.168.56.102 USERNAME=SA PASSWORD=qkD4x3yy node ./index.js`

 ### building and pushing image to dockerhub